CMAP-REPOS/LUI-wiki/2000_Agriculture.md

         parcels, recode to Mineral Extraction if at least 25% of the parcel is covered by this activity (including pits, ponds and staging areas).

--   ''Q: How do I code an equestrian center that is mostly used for boarding horses, riding instruction, and competitions?
+-   *Q: How do I code an equestrian center that is mostly used for boarding horses, riding instruction, and competitions?*
     -   **A:** Code this as **1240 Cultural Entertainment**.

--   ''Q: A parcel coded as AG by the county has a house on it and buildings and fencing determined by internet searches to be for dog breeding.
+-   *Q: A parcel coded as AG by the county has a house on it and buildings and fencing determined by internet searches to be for dog breeding.
 There is no DnB point indicating a business and no evidence of a commercial sign on the property using GoogleStreetView.
-Do I code this as Agriculture with 1 for the residential units field?
+Do I code this as Agriculture with 1 for the residential units field?*
     -   **A:** Even though the county classed this as Ag, dog breeding really does not fit our Agriculture definition.
 Since there is also no evidence of a commercial business, code this as *' 1111 Single-Family Detached*' with 1 res unit.

 -   *Q: How do I code a series of parcels owned by IDOT that appear to form what will be a future expressway?
 Some parcels appear to be vacant and others currently have crops on them.*